 How can I get in touch?

-If you have any questions or suggestions, feel free to contact me; I would love to hear what you think.
+If you have any questions, suggestions, or comments, feel free to contact me.
+I would love to hear what you think.